 The month of April ranged from full-on winter to delightful spring weather, but these two prevailed as the house, out buildings, and property were adapted with the goal of hosting their first disabled clients in the middle of June.

-Pauwels has volunteered at Craig Hospital in Denver for over twenty-five years and has a strong team of fellow volunteers supporting his every goal.
+Pauwels had volunteered at Craig Hospital in Denver for over twenty-five years and had a strong team of fellow volunteers supporting his every goal.
 With a phone call here, and an email there, Peter’s followers heeded his call and an amazing plethora of like-minded, caring individuals arrived to help move the project forward.
-As an example, Jerry Horn hustled up from Denver intending to help for a couple weeks.
-Those weeks turned into months as Jerry became our grounds go-to guy, highlighted by erecting our very own Osprey platform!
 In a nutshell, our team of volunteers is awesome and growing rapidly.
 The Craig connection also provided our very full first season roster of guests because of Peter’s ongoing relationship with many of the patients.